George Chakiris: Europe

-He acted with Catherine Deneuve and Gene Kelly in Jacques Demy's French musical Les Demoiselles de Rochefort (1967).
+He appeared with Catherine Deneuve and Gene Kelly in Jacques Demy's French musical film The Young Girls of Rochefort (1967).
 Around this time, his manager cancelled his contract with Capitol Records.
 However, he enjoyed his time in Europe, saying he had time to "experiment and refine my craft."
 He also performed a nightclub act at Caesars Palace in Las Vegas, his first stage work since West Side Story.
 The show was successful and led to Chakiris receiving an offer to appear with Jose Ferrer in a TV production of Kismet (1967).
-He acted in The Day the Hot Line Got Hot (1968) in France, and The Big Cube (1969) with Lana Turner in America.
-He made Sharon vestida de rojo (1970) in Spain.
+He appeared in The Day the Hot Line Got Hot (1968) in France, and The Big Cube (1969) with Lana Turner in America.
+He made Sharon Vestida de Rojo (Sharon Dressed in Red) (1970) in Spain.

 1970s and 1980s

 In 1969, Chakiris did a stage production of The Corn Is Green in Chicago with Eileen Herlie.
 He enjoyed the experience and it revived his confidence as an actor.
-He said all the films he made after West Side Story had been "a waste of time...it was difficult to take them seriously...It was my fault and no one else's".
+He said all the films he made after West Side Story had been "a waste of time...it was difficult to take them seriously...It was my fault and no one else's."

-Chakiris accepted a dramatic role on Medical Center to change his image.
+Chakiris accepted a dramatic role on TV's Medical Center to change his image.

-He starred in the first national tour of the Stephen Sondheim musical Company, touring as Bobby in 1971-1972.
+He starred in the first national tour of the Stephen Sondheim musical Company, in the role of Bobby, from 1971-1972.

 Chakiris worked heavily on TV in the 1970s and 1980s in Britain and the U.S., guest-starring on Hawaii Five-O, Police Surgeon, Thriller, Notorious Woman, Wonder Woman, Fantasy Island, CHiPs, Matt Houston, Scarecrow and Mrs. King, Poor Little Rich Girls, Hell Town and Murder, She Wrote.

 He appeared in the final episode (March 22, 1974) of The Partridge Family as an old high school boyfriend to Shirley Partridge (Shirley Jones).
 Their kiss goodbye was the final scene in the program's run.
 He also starred in the Terry Marcel film Why Not Stay for Breakfast?
 (1979).

 Chakiris appeared in several episodes of Dallas and had a role on Santa Barbara.